Ukrainians face nuclear threat with grit and dark humour | Headlines

 “It was a deja vu,'' she told AP. ''Once again, the feelings of tragedy and helplessness overwhelmed me.”
 The capital again is preparing for the release of radioactivity, with more than 1,000 personnel trained to respond, said Roman Tkachuk, head of the capital's Municipal Security Department.
 It has bought a large number of potassium iodide pills and protective equipment for distribution, he added.

-His supplies include 200 liters (53 gallons) of water, potassium iodide pills to protect his thyroid from radiation, respirator face masks and disposable booties to guard against contaminated soil.
+His supplies include 200 litres (53 gallons) of water, potassium iodide pills to protect his thyroid from radiation, respirator face masks and disposable booties to guard against contaminated soil.

+Bondarenko said he can't be sure he would be safe from a Russian nuclear strike but believes it's better to be prepared because “they're crazy''.

 October has seen “huge spikes” of Ukrainian visits to NUKEMAP, a website that allows users to simulate an atomic bomb dropped on a given location, according to its creator, Alex Wellerstein.